romeerez/orchid-orm/docs/src/guide/migration-writing.md

 });
 ```

-A single migration file can have multiple `change`'s.
+A single migration file can have multiple `change`s.

 It's useful when creating a database schema or enum, and then creating a table that depends on it.